TDG-Platform/docs/ENVI_GetSpectrumFromLibrary.md

 ### Advanced

-This task will normally be included in the Advanced Script for the ENVI Ace Processor or other ENVI tasks that require spectral data.
+This task will normally be included in the Advanced Script for the ENVI ACE Processor or other ENVI tasks that require spectral data.
 Therefore no Advanced Script is included here.

 **Data Structure for Expected Outputs:**